lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 The evidence is early but accumulating.
 The theoretical frameworks remain contested but clinically useful.
 The risks are real but manageable with appropriate titration and screening.

 For those interested in exploring this territory, the prudent path involves starting small, seeking qualified guidance, and maintaining appropriate skepticism while remaining open to what the body may know that the mind has forgotten.

-# References and Further Reading

-The research synthesized here draws on clinical studies, neurophysiological literature, and cross-cultural accounts including:

-- Berceli's research on TRE effects on stress and quality of life in refugee and clinical populations
-- Levine's foundational work on Somatic Experiencing and the SIBAM model
-- Lowen's bioenergetic framework and the concept of muscular armoring
-- Emerging research on whole-body vibration and mood regulation
-- Qigong literature on shaking practices for energy cultivation and trauma release
-- Anthropological documentation of shamanic shaking rituals across cultures

-Primary studies referenced include the Brom et al. (2017) RCT on Somatic Experiencing, the East African refugee study on TRE, and controlled trials on WBV for depression and anxiety.